Economy of Karnataka: Education

-Karnataka has one of the largest concentrations of higher education including medical and engineering colleges.
-Apart from Bengaluru, places like Mangalore, Hubli–Dharwad, Mysore, Belagavi, Udupi, Tumakuru and Davanagere have been producing professionals for the Information Technology industry.
+Karnataka has one of the largest concentrations of higher education in India, including medical and engineering colleges.
+Apart from Bengaluru, places like Mangalore, Hubli-Dharwad, Mysore, Belagavi, Udupi, Tumakuru and Davanagere have been producing professionals for the Information Technology industry.
 Muddenahalli, in North Bengaluru, is the site of the upcoming Sri Sathya Sai Baba University and College of Medicine and a branch of the Visvesvaraya Institute of Advanced Technology.
-Devanahalli is set to be the location of a 95 billion Devanahalli Business Parks, which will contain Aerospace Education Special Economic Zones, near the Bengaluru International Airport.
-The North Bengaluru region is set to be a premier educational hub of Karnataka.
-There are many prestigious educational and research institutions in Bengaluru such as Indian Institute of Science, National Law School of India University, University Visvesvaraya College of Engineering, Ramaiah Institute of Technology, R.V.
-College of Engineering, PES University, Sir M. Visvesvaraya Institute of Technology, Indian Institute of Management, International Institution of Information Technology, Jain University etc.
+Devanahalli is set to be the location of a ₹95 billion Devanahalli Business Park, which will contain Aerospace Education Special Economic Zones, near the Bengaluru International Airport.
+Bengaluru is home to several educational and research institutions, including Indian Institute of Science, National Law School of India University, University Visvesvaraya College of Engineering, Ramaiah Institute of Technology, R.V.
+College of Engineering, PES University, Sir M. Visvesvaraya Institute of Technology, Indian Institute of Management, International Institution of Information Technology, Jain University, and Christ University.

-Dharwad in the northern part of the state is another hub for education with several engineering colleges With institutions of national importance like AIIMS, IIT Dharwad, IIIT Dharwad, Dakshina Hindi Prachara Sabha, Karnataka Institute of Medical Sciences (KIMS) and Universities like Karnataka University, University of Agricultural sciences Dharwad, Karnataka State Law University, KLE University, SDM University are present in Dharwad & Hubballi City, hence called Education Hub and a central university is present in Kalaburgi.
+Dharwad, in the northern part of the state, is another hub for education with several engineering colleges.
+It has institutions of national importance like AIIMS, IIT Dharwad, IIIT Dharwad, Dakshina Hindi Prachara Sabha, and the Karnataka Institute of Medical Sciences.
+Universities like Karnataka University, University of Agricultural Sciences Dharwad, Karnataka State Law University, KLE University, and SDM University are present in Dharwad & Hubballi City.
+A central university is present in Kalaburgi.
 These developments are set to contribute significantly to Karnataka's economy by creating jobs, expanding educational opportunities, and spurring infrastructure development.
-Manipal Academy of Higher Education is one of the best universities present in Manipal, Udupi city.
-With many great and prestigious Institutions Karnataka has been the Educational Hub of India.
+Manipal Academy of Higher Education is located in Manipal, Udupi city.